 - Drain your bladder after sexual intercourse to flush bacteria out of the urethra.

 - Wash before and after intercourse to promptly remove bacteria.

-- .
+- Drink plenty of water.
 Hydrating helps keep your urinary tract healthy and flushes bacteria easily.

 - Keep your genitals clean and dry.